Psychedelic/dab-docs/docs/token-list/getting-started.md

 getNFTCollections();
 ```

-This call will return an array that includes an NFTCollection interface with the details of each NFT Collection where a user owns an NFT (name, canister id, standard, tokens).
+This call will return an array that includes an interface with the details of each token where a user owns a balance (name, canister id, standard, tokens).

-Inside that interface the **tokens object** includes an array with each individual NFT the user owns in the collection (e.g Punk#), and its details (index, canister, id, name, url, metadata, standard, collection).
+Inside that interface the **tokens object** includes an array with each individual asset, and its details (index, canister, id, name, url, metadata, standard).
 This is **all the data you need to surface in the UI for your user.**

 ```js
 const getAllUserNFTs = async (